-- Nonresident or foreign students who are recipients of a competitive academic scholarship in the amount of \$200 or more awarded for the academic year or the summer term by U. T. Permian Basin may pay the in-state tuition rate. - Nonresident students who hold appointments as graduate teaching assistants or graduate research assistants may pay the in-state tuition rate provided they are employed half time or more in positions which relate to their degree programs. - The Texas Veterans Exception (Hazlewood Act) Section 54.203 Texas Education Code, provides an exemption from tuition and some fees.
-A Texas veteran may qualify for this exemption provided he/she: - a.
-Was a Texas resident at the time he/she entered the service and is currently considered a Texas resident for tuition assessment. - b.
-Had active military duty (for purposes other than training) for more than 180 days beginning after February, 1955, or served on active duty for any period of time between December 7, 1941 and January 31, 1955. - c.
-Is honorably discharged from active service; and - d.
-Has exhausted veterans educational benefits under federal legislation.
-Some types of discharges are excluded from eligibility.
-Application forms and instructions are available at the Admissions Office.
+- 1. Nonresident or foreign students who are recipients of a competitive academic scholarship in the amount of \$200 or more awarded for the academic year or the summer term by U. T. Permian Basin may pay the in-state tuition rate. - 2.
+Nonresident students who hold appointments as graduate teaching assistants or graduate research assistants may pay the in-state tuition rate provided they are employed half time or more in positions which relate to their degree programs.

-Texas Residency for Tultion.
+Texas Residency for Tuition.
 Students claiming residency by virtue of parental dependency must provide sufficient documentation to support the residency claim of the parent.
 Residency is determined by state statutes and in accordance with the guidelines promulgated by the Texas Higher Education Coordinating Board.
 The Registrar determines all residency classifications.
 To appeal the decision of the Registrar in residency matters, students may present their case to the Dean of Students.
 If students wish to appeal that decision, they may address the President of the university whose decision is final.

-Refund of Tultion and Fees for Students Withdrawing from the University or Reducing Courseload.
+Refund of Tuition and Fees for Students Withdrawing from the University or Reducing Courseload.
 Upon completing a withdrawal form or a course drop form and submitting it to the Registrar, the percent of tuition refund will be determined.
 Refund amounts are based on the total number of hours in which a student was originally enrolled and the total number of hours, if any, remaining on the student's schedule at the end of the refund period.
 Students who drop one or more courses during the 100% refund period, and who then withdraw before the end of the withdrawal refund period, will receive a refund amount based on the total number of hours in which they were originally enrolled and the percentage of refund authorized on the day of withdrawal.
-The rate of refund is as follows:
+The rate of refund is as follows: Tuition

-prior to first class day from which a \$15 matriculation fee shall be assessed 100%
+1. prior to first class day from which a \$15 matriculation fee shall be assessed 100%

 2. during the first 5 class days 80%

 3. during the second 5 class days 70%

 4. during the third 5 class days 50%

 5. during the fourth 5 class days 25%

 6. after the fourth 5 class days NONE